Mario Alexandre · March 26, 2026 · token-savings prompt-engineering llm-costs

 The 6 Bands and How Much Each Costs You

 I treat prompts as signals with 6 frequency bands.
 Each band carries different information.
-Here's what I measured across 275 observations in terms of quality weight per band:
+Here is what I measured across 275 observations:

 BandWhat it carriesQuality weight